A Neural Network in Under 4KB

 Since the hardware I was using didn’t have a floating point unit, I also did not have the luxury of the built in math functions for tanh, sigmoid, etc. To get around this limitation, tinymind generates and utilizes lookup tables (LUTs) for these activation functions (activationTableGenerator.cpp).
 This generator generates header files for every supported activation function and Q-Format resolution.
 Because we don’t want to generate code we’re not going to use, we need to define preprocessor symbols to compile in the LUT(s) we need.
 If you look at the compile command you’ll see the following:

-This instructs the compiler to use the tanh activation LUT for the Q-Format type Q8.8, which is what we’re using in this example.
-We need to do this for every LUT we plan to use.
+This instructs the compiler to compile in the tanh and sigmoid activation LUTs for the Q-Format type Q16.16, which is what we’re using in this example (tanh for the hidden layer, sigmoid for the output layer).
+We need to do this for every LUT we plan to use – LUTs we don’t reference are never compiled in, so we only pay for what we use.

 Generating Training Data